 Plitvice National Park is a UNESCO World Heritage site located in Croatia, one of the oldest national parks and famous for its lakes.

 The drive to Plitvice itself is very scenic, and the chillness of the mountains is worth feeling.
 Streams are flowing everywhere, which was a treat to the eyes.

-Along the way, I saw a cafe where I wish we could have all stopped and had some fun.
-But we were on a tour bus and it wouldn’t stop.
-There were a couple of restaurants off the road and it was set up just above the stream.
-So you get to sit at a table close to the stream and sip coffee with water gushing down.
-Some cafes even had their chairs laid out on the stream of flowing water.
-Such a pretty sight I say.
+Along the way, I saw a cafe where I wish we could have all stopped and had some fun, but the limitation of being on a bus became a hurdle.
+There were a couple of restaurants off the road, and it was set up just above the stream, which makes it possible for you to sit at a table close to the stream and sip coffee with water gushing down.
+Some cafes even had their chairs laid out on the stream of flowing water which was so soothing.

 What is so special about Plitvice Lakes?

-Trek to Plitive Lakes
+Trek to Plitvice Lakes